carteras/ucssc_public/Digital Technologies - Digital Solutions/challenge1/LB_DT_F02_printing_stuff_2021S1.md

 ### Removing whitespace

+We often need to clean up whitespace from strings.
+Python provides us with three functions to do so. lstrp, rstrip, strip.

+lstrp removes all whitespaces to the left of a string.

 ```python
 print("        Ada Bob and Charlie".lstrip())
 ```
 ```
 > Ada Bob and Charlie
 ```

+rstrp removes all whitespaces to the right of a string.

 ```python
 print("Ada Bob and Charlie            ".rstrip())